waikato-datamining/shallow-flow/api/README.md

   * `shallowflow.api.config.Option` - defines a single parameter
   * `shallowflow.api.config.OptionManager` - manages all parameters and conversion to/from dictionaries used in serialization
-  * `shallowflow.api.config.AbstractOptionHandler` - the `to_help` method outputs a help screen of the available options
+  * `shallowflow.api.config.AbstractOptionHandler` - ancestor for all classes that handler options

 * Logging

   * `shallowflow.api.logging.LoggableObject`

+* Help

+  * `shallowflow.api.help.AbstractHelpGenerator` - ancestor

 * Control actors